tobek/headsoak/notes.md

 Really the way to make it extensible is a list of levels each with value, shortcut, and opacity level.
 With a default.
 Shortcuts could be multi-key, like 1-then-enter.

+## Tips/UI

+- Shift+click on a tag to select more than one tag to search for.
+(Details: if a tag is in the query, clicking on it removes it.
+Otherwise, clicking on it replaces any tags in the query with the tag you clicked on, unless you hold shift, in which case it adds it)

 ## RANDO

 - maximum BSON size is 16mb. large documents with history may reach this. deal with/alert about/trim history/whatever